kitnil/awesome/README.md

 - [lint-staged](https://github.com/okonet/lint-staged) - 🚫💩 — Run linters on git staged files
 - [contextsearch](https://github.com/benbasson/contextsearch) - Firefox Extension - Context Search transforms the "Web Search for..." context item into a menu containing your Firefox Search Providers.
 This is very convenient, since it allows you to decide which search engine you use.
 Firefox's default is to use the currently selected search provider only.
 - [javascript](https://github.com/airbnb/javascript) - JavaScript Style Guide
-- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
+- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers
 - [hyper](https://github.com/zeit/hyper) - A terminal built on web technologies
 - [cuckoo](https://github.com/cuckoosandbox/cuckoo) - Cuckoo Sandbox is an automated dynamic malware analysis system
 - [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 - [octotree](https://github.com/ovity/octotree) - GitHub on steroids
 - [disable-webrtc-firefox](https://github.com/ChrisAntaki/disable-webrtc-firefox) - :lock: WebRTC leaks your actual IP addresses from behind your VPN, by default.
+- [searchlinkfix](https://github.com/palant/searchlinkfix) - Browser extension that prevents Google and Yandex search pages from modifying search result links when you click them.
+This is useful when copying links but it also helps privacy by preventing the search engines from recording your clicks.
 - [sieve](https://github.com/thsmi/sieve) - Thunderbird Sieve Addon
 - [staticgen](https://github.com/netlify/staticgen) - StaticGen.com, A leaderboard of top open-source static site generators
 - [wheat](https://github.com/creationix/wheat) - Wheat is a blog engine for coders written in node.JS